 "Andrew Tiedt was very professional and considerate to personal circumstances and gave sound advice that resulted in the best outcome possible.
 Highly recommended."

 Persistent Breach of Family Violence Intervention Orders

-In 2012 the Family Violence Intervention Order Act 2008 was amended to include a new criminal charge of Persistent Contravention of Notice and Orders, also referred to as “Persistent Breach”.
+In 2012 the Family Violence Protection Act 2008 was amended to include a criminal charge of Persistent Contravention of Notice and Orders, also referred to as “Persistent Breach”.

-Section 125A was inserted into the Family Violence Intervention Order Act 2008 to make the persistent contravention of Family Violence Intervention Orders or Family Violence Safety Notices an indictable offence.
+Section 125A was inserted into the Act to make the persistent contravention of Family Violence Intervention Orders or Family Violence Safety Notices an indictable offence.
 An indictable offence is a serious offence which is dealt with in the County Court of Victoria, although may remain in the lower Magistrates’ Court at the discretion of Victoria Police.

 Persistent Breach has a maximum penalty of 5 years in prison or a fine of 600 penalty units, or both.

 Often a charge of this nature will have other criminal charges attached.
 For example, there may be an intervention order in place which says the Respondent is not to contact the Affected Family Member.
 If police have reason to believe the Respondent called the Affected Family Member on multiple occasions they will likely lay charges of both Persistent Contravention of an Order and Stalking.

 The offence of Persistent Contravention of Notices and Orders is contained in section 125A of the Act.
 It reads as follows:

 A person must not persistently contravene a family violence safety notice or a family violence intervention order.